Above: Slow-soak sapling watering in a public park in Seattle, Washington.

 WATER RESILIENCE SUMMIT 2019

 Have you become concerned by news of large-scale biodiversity loss, escalating climate change impacts and ecosystem failure?
-If you drink, wash, swim, clean, supply or grow with water join us for a day of learning and dialogue about water resilience.
+If you drink water (and wash, clean, dilute, swim, sail, fish, grow food or supply water) join us for a day of learning and dialogue about water resilience.